 You can plant butterfly weeds seeds as soon as you harvest them, or you can store them for planting next year.
 Allow the seeds to dry out completely before storing them.

 You can store your seeds in a plastic container (film canisters are the perfect size!), paper bag or seed envelope until spring.
-To share with friends, you can order customized seed envelopes or try make your own DIY seed envelopes!
+To share with friends, you can order customized seed envelopes or try making your own seed envelopes!
 I like to use a plastic shoe box to organize my seeds, or you can use a Seed Keeper.

 Where To Find Butterfly Weed Seeds For Sale